 Since the primary task of a godparent is to give example, if a person is married, they must be married in the Church.

-We ask all godparents to fill out a brief questionnaire attesting to their ability serve as godparents.
+We ask all godparents to fill out the following Godparents Affidavit SP attesting to their ability serve as godparents.

 While godparents must be Catholic, the Church does allow that other baptized Christians serve as “Christian Witnesses” at the baptism.